ShansStark/QuizMarvel/README.md

 ## Acknowledgments

-I would like to express my gratitude to [Udemy Instructor Name](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/#instructor-2) for their exceptional Flutter and Dart course.
+I would like to express my gratitude to  `Maximilian Schwarzmüller` (https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/#instructor-2) for their exceptional Flutter and Dart course.
 This project wouldn't have been possible without their valuable teachings and guidance.